Skip to content

 • Your tuition fee loan is for the same amount as your fee charge

-• Your tuition fee loan is for a different course or course year
+• Your tuition fee loan is for a different programme or year

 • Your tuition fee loan has been confirmed as payable to the University of Bradford